 The arrest and detention of alien residents under the Internal Security Act of 1950, also known as the McCarran Act, led to a challenge that made it to the Supreme Court.
-The court upheld the arrests in a 5-4 decision.
+The court upheld the arrests in Carlson v.
+Landon (1952).
 The Act also prohibited entry to the United States of any person affiliated with Communism.
 In this photo from the National Parks Service, a clerk mans the Immigration and Naturalization Service Detention Station at Ellis Island circa 1945 where the detainee population increased from 400 people to 1,200 people after the Act's passage.
+(Public domain)

 In Carlson v.
 Landon, 342 U.S. 524 (1952), the Supreme Court upheld a decision by the attorney general, as executive head of the Immigration and Naturalization Service, to detain resident aliens without bail, pending a determination on deportability.